Home ยป Recipes

 Adding the dry ingredients to the wet ingredients in a clear glass mixing bowl.

-It’s absolutely worth buying for making this cake, but if you don’t have any, you can make it by combining one cup of milk and one tablespoon of lemon juice or white vinegar.
+Alternately, add the flour mixture and the buttermilk and mix.
+Buttermilk lends a special tang and adds moisture.
+Itโ€™s absolutely worth buying to make this cake, but if you don’t have any, you can make it by combining one cup of milk and one tablespoon of lemon juice or white vinegar.

 Chocolate pound cake in a bundt pan.